-Less than two weeks later, 1st Lieutenant George W. Fuller was dead.
-Although he had been discharged on a Surgeon’s Certificate in June, he had been too ill to travel and had been left behind to convalesce.
+Less than two weeks later, First Lieutenant George W. Fuller was dead.
+Although he had been discharged on a Surgeon’s Certificate of Disability in June, he had been too ill to travel and had been left behind to convalesce.
 On 29 September 1864, he passed away at Fort Jefferson in the Dry Tortugas, Florida.
 His remains were prepared for transport home to the Lehigh Valley, likely by Paul Balliet.

 * Note: The first undertaker to serve the residents of Allentown and later superintendent of the Fairview Cemetery from 1871-1879, Paul Balliet became famous for retrieving and returning home to the Lehigh Valley the bodies of numerous soldiers who had been killed far from their native Pennsylvania soil, including soldiers who died during the Battle of Antietam and members of the 47th Pennsylvania Volunteers.
 (Historian Lewis Schmidt confirmed that Balliet readied for travel the remains of several who had served with the 47th Pennsylvania in 1862 and 1864, as well as a child of the regiment’s chaplain, William Rodrock.)

-1st Lieutenant George W. Fuller was laid to rest at the Fairview Cemetery.
+First Lieutenant George W. Fuller was laid to rest at the Fairview Cemetery.

 In recognition of his service to the nation, the Grand Army of the Republic chapter in Catasauqua was named the Lt.
 G. W. Fuller Post No. 378.
-Initially organized on 19 August 1867, the first officers of this G.A.R. post were all members of the 47th Pennsylvania Volunteers: Post Commander Edwin Gilbert (former captain of F Company), SVC Spencer Tetermer, JVC William H. Myers, and Adjutant Aaron McHose.
-Briefly disbanded in 1869, the post was reorganized on 13 April 1872, briefly disbanded in 1876, and reorganized again on 10 September 1883.
+Initially organized on 19 August 1867, the first officers of this G.A.R. post were all members of the 47th Pennsylvania Volunteers: Post Commander Edwin Gilbert (former captain of F Company), SVC Spencer Tetemer, JVC William H. Myers, and Adjutant Aaron McHose.
+Briefly disbanded in 1869, the post was reorganized on 13 April 1872, disbanded in 1876, and reorganized again on 10 September 1883.

-1ST LIEUTENANT AND REGIMENTAL ADJUTANT JAMES WHEELER FULLER, JR.
+FIRST LIEUTENANT AND REGIMENTAL ADJUTANT JAMES WHEELER FULLER, JR.

-James Wheeler Fuller, Jr. was born in Catasauqua, Lehigh County, Pennsylvania on 16 March 1845, the second oldest son of James Wheeler Fuller, Sr. and nephew of James, Sr.’s older brothers, Orlando and George W. Fuller, who served with the 47th Pennsylvania Volunteers, respectively, as a 1st Lieutenant and Private.
+James Wheeler Fuller, Jr. was born in Catasauqua, Lehigh County, Pennsylvania on 16 March 1845, the second oldest son of James Wheeler Fuller, Sr. and nephew of James, Sr.’s older brothers, Orlando and George W. Fuller, who served with the 47th Pennsylvania Volunteers, respectively, as a First Lieutenant and Private.